 Place the chocolate dipped strawberries on the prepared wax paper or parchment paper.
 Refrigerate until the chocolate sets and is dry to the touch, about 15-30 minutes.

-Step 4: Decorate Chocolate Covered Strawberries
+Step 4: Decorate the Chocolate Covered Strawberries

-After the chocolate has set, take the strawberries out from fridge.
+After the chocolate has set, take the strawberries out from the fridge.
 Carefully remove the toothpicks with your fingers.

 For example, white melted chocolate can be drizzled over dark chocolate covered strawberries for an amazing look, or vice versa.
 Chill another 15 minutes to let the icing set.